mortar-works/mortar-website/src/site/solutions/venue-accreditation-tool.md

 Tailor training to your venue's specific needs.
 Our tool offers flexibility in setting up learning paths for various service standards such as dementia-friendly services, accessibility, or general customer care.
 Design the resources you need and want to provide to your team members and users.

 ### Progress Tracking & Reporting
-Monitor staff engagement, track progress towards accreditation, and visualise which teams need additional support.
+Monitor venue, staff and volunteer engagement, track progress towards accreditation, and visualise who needs additional support.
 Keep oversight simple with automated reporting features.

 ### Scaling for your Sites and Partners
 Whether you manage large multiple sites and venues with big teams, or a small community space with a small number of staff or volunteers, our platform scales to fit your needs.
 With easy-to-use interfaces and cloud-based accessibility, your team can engage with the tool and manage users from any number of locations.